nickpresta/chameleon/README.md

 goroxy
 ======

-Go reverse proxy for testing
+Go reverse proxy for testing.

+Supports recording and replaying requests for multiple services.